sont5413/Data_Viz_Deer_Survey_Data/README.md

 #### Figure 2.
 Estimated Buck to Doe ratio at four TMD installations between 2007 and 2021.
 The optimal buck to doe ratio is 1.0 and is represented by a horizontal line.
 ![image](https://user-images.githubusercontent.com/95881308/179098076-713689e1-9e88-4076-a5e5-9b1ce700198f.png)

 #### Figure 3.
-Estimated Buck to Doe ratio at four TMD installations between 2007 and 2021.
+Estimated Fawn to Doe ratio at four TMD installations between 2007 and 2021.
 An excellent fawn to doe ratio is 1.0 and is represented by a horizontal line.
 ![image](https://user-images.githubusercontent.com/95881308/179098087-43ffa255-f0ad-4806-89e9-940958627b92.png)